mosip/documentation/docs/pre-registration-user-guide.md

     * Enter the mobile number and/or enter the email ID.
     * Click **Send** to receive the acknowledgement on your provided e-mail address or mobile number.

-### Modify application data
-The user can modify the pre-registration data by opting to select the **modify** option for a specific application.
-The system provides the demographic form with pre-filled demo details and allows the user to edit the details as required.
-The system associates the modified demo details with the pre-registration id for which Modify information is initiated.
+### Re-book appointment
+1. On **Your Applications** page, select the check box for the applicable applicant.
+2. Click **Book/Modify Appointment** to re-book an appointment(on the top right corner)..
+3. The user can select any appointment date available and the appointment slot available
+4. An user cannot re-book the appointment if the appointment booking is less than 48 hours (configurable) from the time of booking

 ### Discard application
-1. On Your Applications page, click on the **delete** icon against pre-registration application of an applicant, a pop-up window appears on the screen.
+1. On Your Applications page, click on **delete** icon against pre-registration application of an applicant, a pop-up window appears on the screen.
 2. Select the **Discard entire application** option in the pop-up window.
 3. Click **SUBMIT** to discard your application.

 ### Cancel appointment
-1. On Your Applications page, click on the **delete** icon against pre-registration application of an applicant, a pop-up window appears on the screen.
+1. On Your Applications page, click on **delete** icon against pre-registration application of an applicant, a pop-up window appears on the screen.
-2. Select **Cancel** appointment and save the details option in the pop-up window.
+2. Select **Cancel appointment and save the details** option in the pop-up window.
 3. Click **SUBMIT** to cancel an appointment.

  Following a successful appointment cancellation, the system unlocks the time slot of the registration center to ensure that someone else can book it.

-### Re-book appointment
-1. On **Your Applications** page, select the check box for the applicable applicant.
-2. Click **Book/Modify Appointment** to re-book an appointment.
-3. The user can select any appointment date available and the appointment slot available
-4. An user cannot Re-book the appointment if the appointment booking is less than 48 hours (configurable) from the time of booking